 Probate is a complicated process for anyone to try to handle without an attorney.
 This is because dealing with a probate court is not something that is common knowledge, and having to handle complicated legal matters while grieving the loss of a loved one is exceptionally agonizing.

-Probate is the public process of filing and validating a will in court.
-The probate process allows creditors to come forward and ask for payment of debts owed by the estate.
 The Clark County District Court (probate court) will oversee the distribution of the assets in the estate either according to the terms of a valid will or under Nevada law if there is no will.

 When handling a probate matter a person may deal with:

 - Family members of decedent

 - Creditors of the decedent